 RSV is a common virus that usually causes mild, cold-like symptoms.
 Most people recover in a week or two, however for infants and older adults it can be serious.
-RSV is the most common cause of bronchiolitis (inflammation of the small airways in the lung) and pneumonia (infection of the lungs) in children younger than 1 year old in the United States.
-RSV season normally runs from September through May, RSV usually hits its peak around December and lasts through February.
-However, due to the COVID-19 pandemic this season has been disrupted, in 2021 RSV hit its peak in
+RSV is the most common cause of bronchiolitis (inflammation of the small airways in the lung) and pneumonia (infection of the

 So far in the 2022-2023 the U.S has experienced an increased rate of RSV than has been experienced this time of year in the past.
 This increased rate can be seen in the below graph (green line with dots) provided by the CDC's RSV-Net surveillance system.
-The overall rate of RSV associated hospitalizations for the season is 25.0 per 100,000 people.
+The overall rate of RSV associated hospitalizations for the season is 43.4 per 100,000 people.